attilacsontos/Workflow/FirstFile.md

 Trying to see how this change is going to be authorized and tracked.
 --> it's directly committed and merged.
 There is no validation of any kind.

+---
+Date: 2024-05-08
+Author: Bertrand

+Trying to do the same from VS Code (the same being checking what are the validation steps if any)